 3) Threat levels do not take into account the context.
 This may lead to sending a hero that is a poor matchup for that particular monster or the environment.

-Okame-Chan: Child Emperor’s attempt at a solution
+Okame-Chan: Child Emperor’s attempt to read power levels

 Child Emperor created a mask he calls Okame-chan.
 When wearing this mask, Child Emperor can get a reading on the strength level of both heroes and monsters.
 The goal is to be able to have a quicker and more reliable way of determining threat levels.
 This device has several issues of its own though: